meha-goyal/gpt3-chatbot-qoom/README.md

   </div>

 ```
 Let's make a JavaScript File so that when the button is clicked, the chatbox pops up!
-We will call it script.js.
+We will name the file script.js.

 ```javascript
 $(function() {